 Proving you don't need to be a celebrity to raise money for Haiti, seven year old Charlie Simpson of London wanted to raise money for the people in Haiti.
 He decided to ride is bike during a 5-mile UNICEF run, so his mother created a Web page for him, asking for donations.
 Little did she, or her son, know exactly how big of a story his bike ride was to become.
 Britain's Daily Mirror newspaper caught wind of it and published the story on the front page of the paper.
 UK Prime Minister Gordon Brown even mentioned Charlie in a Twitter message.
 Since Charlie Simpson began his fundraising efforts more than $160,00 has been donated, and the amount continues to increase.

-With the down economy it can be hard to find work with decent benefits.
-Thankfully, Fortune magazine just released a list of the 22 best companies to work for, each with at least 500 open positions.
+With the down economy it can be hard to find decent work with decent benefits.
+Thankfully, Fortune magazine just released a list of 22 of the best companies to work for, each with at least 500 open positions.
 In total, the 22 businesses have 87,750 combined jobs available.
 Some of these such companies include Google, Cisco, Whole Foods and Edward Jones.
 Facilities for these companies are located around the country and may be right in your back yard.
 For a full list of companies and the number of job openings per organization click here.

-The 'Hope for Haiti Now' telethon which aired on Friday over most of the major networks has raised over $58 million and c continues to increase.
+The 'Hope for Haiti Now' telethon which aired on Friday over most of the major networks has raised over $58 million and c ontinues to increase.
 The increase is due to the iTunes release of all the music recorded during the show.
 According to Apple, the 'Hope for Haiti Now' album has received more preorders than any other record in the history of iTunes.
 Some of the performers include Madonna, Bono, Beyonce, Dave Matthews and Bruce Springsteen.

 16 Year Old Begins Trip to Sail Around World